JEFworks-Lab/genomic-data-visualization-2023/_course/9-differential-gene-expression-continued.md

 # Class Lesson Notes 9

-Prof. Fan’s whiteboard notes from class:
+Prof. Fan’s notes from class: [genomic-data-visualization-Lesson_9.pptx (click to download)]({{ site.baseurl }}/resources/notes/genomic-data-visualization-Lesson_9.pptx)

-Prof. Fan’s code from class:
+Prof. Fan’s code from class: [code-02-13-2023.R (click to download)]({{ site.baseurl }}/resources/code/code-02-13-2023.R)

 ---

 # Homework Assignment 9

+Perform kmeans clustering on your data.
+Pick ONE cluster and figure out what cell-type it corresponds to.
+Create a data visualization and write a description to convince me that your cell-type interpretation is correct.

+See slides for more details on what is expected: [genomic-data-visualization-HW_5.pptx (click to download)]({{ site.baseurl }}/resources/hw/genomic-data-visualization-HW_5.pptx)

+Make a pull request to submit your homework (due Friday Midnight).